top of page

 In fact, according to Mowczko (8), John Chrysostom says nothing about a quarrel between the two women but only notes their virtue.
 He regarded them as "the chief" of the church, the principal or leading members of the church.

-The text gives no indication of criticism or calling out the women for bad behaviour.
-On the contrary, the text commends and praises Euodia and Syntyche and asks the congregation to support them because they have been Paul's co-workers in the gospel.
-Euodia and Syntyche are two women whom Paul calls coworkers, the same title he applies to Timothy and Epaphroditus.
-Paul says they served with him in the Gospel, a description comparable to how Timothy served with Paul in the gospel.
-It seems likely that he names them specifically because they are the leaders or deacons of the congregation in Philippi.
+However, the text gives no indication of criticism or calling out the women for bad behaviour.
+The text commends and praises Euodia and Syntyche and asks the congregation to support them because these women have been Paul's co-workers in the gospel.
+The term co-worker is the same title that Paul applies to Timothy and Epaphroditus.
+Paul says the women served with him in the Gospel, a description comparable to how Timothy served with Paul in the gospel.
+Those who served the church were called deacons.
+It seems likely that Paul names them specifically because they are the leaders or deacons of the congregation in Philippi.

-Who Does Paul Ask to Assist Euodias and Syntyche?
+Who Is the "True Companion" Paul Asks to Assist Euodias and Syntyche?

 After Paul urges these two female leaders to be like-minded with Jesus, he urges help from a specific individual, Syzygus.
-Here, Paul is not asking Jesus Christ to help the women; Paul is addressing a specific person.
 Depending on the translation, this individual is called Paul's "true yokefellow", "true companion", "genuine yokefellow", "true partner", "loyal friend", "genuine comrade", and "loyal companion".
-This phrase is not used to describe any other person in Paul's letters.
+The word Syzygus is not used to describe any other person in Paul's letters.
 He urges this individual to support or assist these women who are Paul's co-workers in the gospel, along with Clement and other co-workers (4:3).
-Ancient writers believed this was a reference to a bishop, Clement of Rome.
+Ancient writers believed the Clement named is a reference to a bishop, Clement of Rome.

-Epaphroditus: Epaphroditus was with Paul and Timothy when they wrote the letter, so if Paul had instructions for Epaphroditus, he would have said so without writing it in a letter to other people; Epaphroditus is delivering the letter's contents, so it is unlikely he would deliver instructions to himself.
+• Epaphroditus: Epaphroditus is delivering the letter's contents, so it is unlikely he would deliver instructions to himself.
+Epaphroditus was with Paul and Timothy when they wrote the letter, so if Paul had instructions for Epaphroditus, he would have said so without writing it in a letter to other people.

-Lydia: Paul not greet Lydia or mention her by name in his letter to the Philippians.
-She was a God-fearer, a Greek who worshipped the God of Israel and led a prayer broup by the riverside.
-Lydia was an independent business woman dealing in purple cloth, a cloth affordable only for wealthy clients, and having a large enough home to host a congregation and sufficient funds to have household servants.
-After Paul's preaching, Lydia was baptized, and became Paul's first convert in all of Europe, and her whole household followed her example in being baptized.
-She was a pataron who hosted Paul and Silas at her home (Acts 16:13-15).
-After Paul and Silas were released, the city magistrates escorted them out of prison and they went to Lydia's house where the brothers andn sisters were meeting for prayer and worship (Acts 16:40).
+• Lydia: Paul did not greet Lydia or mention her by name in his letter to the Philippians.
+She was a God-fearer, a Greek who worshipped the God of Israel and led a prayer group by the riverside.
+Lydia was an independent businesswoman dealing in purple cloth, a cloth affordable only for wealthy clients.
+After Paul's preaching, Lydia was baptized and became Paul's first convert in all of Europe, and her whole household followed her example in being baptized.
+Lydia had a large enough home to host a congregation and sufficient funds to have household servants.
+She was a patron who hosted Paul and Silas at her home (Acts 16:13-15).
+After Paul and Silas were released, the city magistrates escorted them out of prison and they went to Lydia's house where the brothers and sisters were meeting for prayer and worship (Acts 16:40).

 Were Euodia and Syntyche a Couple?

-As I show above, these two individuals were possibly leaders, overseers, deacons, or pastors of a congregation in Philippi.
+As I show above, these two women were possibly leaders, overseers, deacons, or pastors of a congregation in Philippi.

 Many Roman households had a female head of the house.
-Church leaders in the first century were generally wealthy enough to host a congregation in their large home.
+Nijay Gupta (9) reports that about 25% of Greco-Roman homes had a female head of the household.
+Church leaders in the first century were generally wealthy enough to host a congregation in their large homes.
 Philippi contained many retired Roman military, and there were many wealthy Roman widows.
 It is possible these two women each hosted a congregation, but it seems that the Christian community in Philippi was relatively small, the city being dominated by those worshipping the Roman Imperial cult.

 Some historians tried to claim Euodia was a man and Syntyche was his wife, but modern scholars reject this idea.
-Since they are confirmed to be two women, the idea of them as a common-law couple has been discounted.
+Once they were confirmed as two women, traditional claims of them as a married or common-law couple were dropped.

-However, It is possible that these two women were a couple, living together, hosting a congregation in their home.
-Perhaps they were a missionary couple active in the early church (9)
+However, it is possible that these two women were a couple, living together, and hosting a congregation in their home.
+Perhaps they were a missionary couple active in the early church (10).
+Perhaps the congregation is criticizing the two women for living together as a couple, which is why Paul enlists a true companion to support the two women.

-Paul says nothing to indicate they are arguing, to criticize them, or to indicate that they are living immorally.
+Paul says nothing to criticize Euodia or Syntyche or to indicate that they are living immorally.
+Instead, Paul reminds the Philippians of how Euodia and Syntyche are Paul's co-workers whose names are in the Book of Life.
 It is possible that they were living together and being faithful to one another and faithful to God.
+Feminist scholars suggest Euodia and Syntyche were living together in a union parallel to that of husband and wife missionary couples (11).
 They may be a missionary pair similar to Prisca and Aquila or Andronicus and Junia.
+Scholar Valerie Abrahamsen writes:

-"there is a significant body of evidence showing that early Christians, including early church leaders, did not condemn same-sex love.
+"...there is a significant body of evidence showing that early Christians, including early church leaders, did not condemn same-sex love.
 On the contrary, from Paul – the ostensible “founder” of Christianity – into the Byzantine era the church had a tolerant attitude, if not an outright celebratory one.
-(10)
+(12)

 Philippians 4:4-9 Live Like Christ

 Rejoice, be gentle and kind to all people.
 Give your anxieties to God and accept the peace of God, which exceeds all understanding.
-Paul tells sisters and brothers to think about anything that is excellent, admirable, true, holy, just, pure, lovely, and worthy of praise.
+Paul tells sisters and brothers to meditate on whatever is excellent, admirable, true, holy, just, pure, lovely, and worthy of praise.

 Philippians 4:10-23 Final Thanks and Greetings